 Get Size Of Tar.Bz2 Archive

-Size of the tar.bz archive can be listed like below.
-But keep in mind that this is not exact size.
-It is an approximation .
+The size of the tar.bz archive can be listed below.
+But keep in mind that this is not the exact size.
+It is an approximation.

 $ tar -czf - tmux.tar.bz2 | wc -c